aleflabo/Yellow-Taxis-Anlysis-in-NY-city/README.md

 During the analysis we have built up maps that shows differences between the different zones in New York.
 All the informations about those zones can be find in [this](https://github.com/CriMenghini/ADM-2018/blob/master/Homework_2/taxi_zones.json) file.

 # Script

-`Homework_2.ipynb`: this notebook contains all the results and the plots that we found interesting to accomplish our analysis goals
+* `Homework_2.ipynb`: this notebook contains all the results and the plots that we found interesting to accomplish our analysis goals.

+* `dropoff.html` and `pickup.html` : these are the two maps that were created during the analysis.